ariga/atlas/doc/md/reference.md

-      --auto-approve      apply changes without prompting for approval --format string     Go template to use to format the output --tx-mode string    set transaction mode [none, file] (default "file")
+      --auto-approve      apply changes without prompting for approval --format string     Go template to use to format the output --tx-mode string    set transaction mode [none, file] (default "file") --plan string       URL to a pre-planned migration (e.g., atlas://repo/plans/name) --edit              open the generated SQL in an editor

 ```